community-service/hour.gg/_drafts/2023-01-24-episode-60 copy.md

 ---
 guid: "50A1D8A8-B792-4516-9A4C-3D4DFE8B0389"
 title: "NFT.nyc vision"
-description: '''Learn about NFT.nyc's vision for the future of  the NFT space and how they're planning to bring the community together to share ideas.
-Hear from Jodee and Cameron, organizers of the largest event in the NFT and crypto space, about what to expect in 2023.'''
+description: "Learn about NFT.nyc's vision for the future of the NFT space and how they're planning to bring the community together to share ideas.
+Hear from Jodee and Cameron, organizers of the largest event in the NFT and crypto space, about what to expect in 2023."
 pubDate: "Mon, 24 Jan 2022 18:00:00 -0500"
 itunes-explicit: "no"
 itunes-episode: 60